six-two/qr.html/README.md

 ## Changelog

+- 2024-09-14: Added more helpfull message when contents do not fit in a QR code with some actions that can help fix it.
+- 2024-09-14: Changed the underlying QR code library to one that can handle special input (only numbers or alpha numeric input) more efficiently.
+    This allows you to potentially store more information per QR code.
+    A copy of the site with the old library is available at `qr-legacy.html`, but will likely not receive much future development.
 - You can provide an initial value for the textbox (and QR code) after a hashtag in the URL like this: <https://qr.15c.me/qr.html#Hello,%20world!%F0%9F%8E%89>
 - You can now set values from the browser's console
 - Added support for a border around the QR code